Bengissimo/roger-skyline-1/README.md

 For self signed ssl certificate I followed [these instructions](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04)

 ## Deploymenyt part
-I wrote a script for deployment which basicly move files through ssh nad update the old ones if there is a change.
+I wrote a script for deployment which basicly move files through ssh and update the old ones if there is a change.